AFTER THE CIVIL WAR, BLACK POLITICAL POWER ROSE ACROSS THE SOUTH.

 1890 - A constitution built for exclusion

-Mississippi adopts a new constitution with poll taxes, literacy tests, and lifetime voting bans that sharply cut Black voter registration and become a model for other states
+Mississippi adopts a new constitution with poll taxes, literacy tests, and lifetime voting bans that sharply cut Black voter registration and become a model for other states.
+During Reconstruction, 90% of Mississippi’s black men were registered voters.
+By 1892, the figure had plummeted to 6%, where it stayed until the civil rights campaigns of the 1960s

 1968 - 1976 - One black legislator, alone